openbridge/embedded-api/embed-cli/README.md

     2025-01-06,XXXXXXX
     2025-01-07,XXXXXXX
 ```
-`date` reflects the report or data date you want to request and `subscription_id` the specifc pipeline you want to collect the data for.
+`date` reflects the report or data date you want to request and `subscription_id` the specific pipeline you want to collect the data for.

 A batch CSV file can also contain an additional column called `stage_id`.
 The `stage_id` reflects the specific report or data you want to request.